rexthecoder/Bamboo/README.md

 # Bamboo

-Utilies that makes it easy and fast to build adaptive apps for mobile, web and beyond with Flutter
+Utilities that make it easy and fast to build adaptive apps for mobile, web, and beyond with Flutter.

 <p>&nbsp;</p>